VDA5050/VDA5050/VDA5050_EN_V1.md

 connectionState | string | Enum {ONLINE, OFFLINE, CONNECTIONBROKEN}<br><br>ONLINE: connection between AGV and broker is active.<br><br>OFFLINE: connection between AGV and broker has gone offline in a coordinated way. <br><br> CONNECTIONBROKEN: The connection between AGV and broker has unexpectedly ended.

 The last will message will not be sent when a connection is ended in a gracefully way by using a MQTT disconnection command.
 The last will message is only sent by the broker if the connection is unexpectedly interrupted.

+**Note**: Due to the nature of the last will feature in MQTT, the last will message is defined during the connection phase between the AGV and the MQTT Broker.
+As a result, the timestamp and headerId fields will always be outdated.

 AGV wants to disconnect gracefully: